EiadurRahman/mpu6050lib/README.md

 Read and return gyroscope data as a list `[x, y, z]` where `x`, `y`, and `z` are the angular velocity values in degrees per second.

-## License

-This library is released under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

 ## Contributions

 Contributions and feedback are welcome!
-If you encounter any issues or have suggestions for improvements, please open an issue or create a pull request on [GitHub](https://github.com/yourusername/mpu6050-python).
+If you encounter any issues or have suggestions for improvements, please open an issue or create a pull request on GitHub.